Daboll, mastermind of Bills offense, interviews with Jets

 Darnold, who was taken four picks before Allen in the 2018 draft, may have played his last game as a Jet.
 Allen, meanwhile, has established himself as the face of the Bills and has them two wins from reaching the Super Bowl.

-Daboll, a former Jets quarterbacks coach under Eric Mangini, also is being considered for the Chargers’ job.
+Daboll, a former Jets quarterbacks coach under Eric Mangini in 2007-08, also is being considered for the Chargers’ job.

 The Jets have now interviewed five known candidates for their opening.
 They’ve also spoken to Kansas City offensive coordinator Eric Bieniemy, former Bengals coach Marvin Lewis, 49ers defensive coordinator Robert Saleh and Panthers offensive coordinator Joe Brady.